james-leatherman/mtc-backend-prod/README.md

-# mtc-backend-prod
-python code for MTC
+# This is the prod python repo for backend developers.
+It was created dynamically via a templatefile function in Terraform.

+*Last modified by: James Leatherman*